LittleJellycat/AdventOfKotlin/README.md

 Some of them were solved but not commited yet.
 I hope I'll add those ASAP.
 README.md is under construction. :D

-Click on the year to check out the puzzles.
+Click on the year to AoC2015.check out the puzzles.
 Click on the puzzle name to look on my solution.

 ***
 |[2015](http://adventofcode.com/2015)  | Day  |[2016](http://adventofcode.com/2016)  |